-The panel is comprised of eleven members:
+The panel is comprised of twelve members:

 - Professor Deb Roberts, James Hutton Institute

 - Professor Davy McCracken, SRUC

 - Professor Liz Baggs, University of Edinburgh

 It is also supported by Scottish Government officials.

 - to provide robust evidence to support the work of the Scottish Government and the Agriculture Reform Implementation Oversight Board (ARIOB) to develop and implement policies to support agriculture in becoming more economically and environmentally sustainable

 - to provide a mechanism for testing policy proposals and ensure they are consistent with the best available science, knowledge and expertise

 Scottish Government will provide policy and secretariat support to this process and schedule business in an efficient way.
 The AAP will also be kept appropriately sighted on minutes and developments from the ARIOB meetings.